 Handlebar should also be horizontal when the skis are pointed toward the front.

 To adjust, loosen the lock nuts of the shorter tie rod.
 Turn the tie rod manually until the handlebar is horizontal.
 Retighten the lock nuts firmly.
 Check tightness of the steering arm locking bolts and the wear of the ball joints.

-WARNING: The cut off section of the ball joint must run parallel with the steering arm.
+WARNING: The ball joint socket must run parallel with the steering arm.
 When tightening lock nuts, restrain ball joint with appropriate size wrench.
-Ensure at least half of the ball joint threads are inserted into the tie rod.